Rikki Don't Lose That Number: Reception

 Billboard described it as a "catchy, almost tango-like tune."
 Cash Box said that the "strong accent on harmonies with keyboard and percussion dominating the musical end make for a very entertaining track."
 Record World said that the "salty Latin-ish sound is in an easy vein" and that the song was a "totally nifty number."

-John Lennon, in a 1974 interview discussing recent hit songs, said "I liked "Rikki Don't Lose That Number," that was a good commercial record."
+During a 1974 interview discussing recent hit songs, John Lennon said, "I liked 'Rikki Don't Lose That Number', that was a good commercial record."